 Your application for admission should be submitted during the fall semester of the senior year of high school.
 Although applications will also be received through the spring and summer months for anticipated fall enrollment, earlier applications have an advantage in financial aid awards.
 Campus-based financial aid is generally awarded for the following year by March 10 and awarded only as funds are available after that date.

 After all application materials have been received, applicants will be notified of their status by the Office of Admissions.
-If student falls below the minimum acceptance GPA and test scores, the student application file will be reviewed by the Admissions Committee.
+If the student's GPA or test scores are below the minumum acceptance levels, the student application file will be reviewed by the Admissions Committee.

 Students should apply at least one month prior to the beginning of the term so that all documents can be received, and the admission decision can be made prior to classes beginning.
 A $150 general student deposit, refundable until May 1, confirms your acceptance of admission and intention to enroll.

-Applicants are required to submit scores of the Scholastic Aptitude Test (SAT) of the College Entrance Examination Board or the American College Test (ACT).
-The results are considered, along with the high school record and the applicant’s appreciation for the standards and purposes of Huntington University, in determining the likelihood of success and for placement.
-Registration for the SAT or ACT is through the high school guidance counselor, and scores are sent to Huntington University at the request of the applicant.
-Applicants who elect not to take the SAT or ACT may be considered for admission by the admissions committee on the basis of their potential to be successful as evidenced by their application materials and other relevant information.
+Applicants may submit scores of the Scholastic Aptitude Test (SAT) of the College Entrance Examination Board or the American College Test (ACT).
+Test results are considered, along with the high school record and the applicant’s appreciation for the standards and purposes of Huntington University, in determining the likelihood of success and for placement.
+Registration for the SAT or ACT is through the high school guidance counselor or through the SAT or ACT websites, and scores are sent to Huntington University at the request of the applicant.
+Applicants who elect not to take the SAT or ACT and whose high school GPA is below 3.0 may be considered for admission by the admissions committee on the basis of their potential to be successful as evidenced by their application materials and other relevant information.